unsignedapps/Vexil/Documentation/Snapshots.md

 When taking an empty snapshot, its internal dictionary is also empty, and the request for the Flag's value (when used as a `FlagValueSource`) will be `nil`.
 If you access the `Flag.wrappedValue` property directly (eg. `flagPole.subgroup.myBooleanFlag`) it will return the flag's **default value**.

-Empty snaptshots are typically used for mutating the `FlagPole` or a `FlagValueSource`.
+Empty snapshots are typically used for mutating the `FlagPole` or a `FlagValueSource`.

 ```swift
 let flagPole = FlagPole(hoist: MyFlags.self)